LAND DEMARCATION

 Brasil de Fato | São Paulo (SP) |

-Minister Luiz Roberto Barroso voted against the so-called "timeframe thesis". - Antonio Cruz/Agência Brasil
+Justice Luiz Roberto Barroso voted against the so-called "timeframe thesis". - Antonio Cruz/Agência Brasil

-This Thursday (31), Supreme Court minister Luíz Roberto Barroso voted against the so-called “timeframe thesis” on Indigenous lands.
+This Thursday (31), Supreme Court Justice Luíz Roberto Barroso voted against the so-called “timeframe thesis” on Indigenous lands.
 With his vote, the score is 4-2 against the legal thesis created by big landowners, which prohibits Indigenous peoples from claiming lands they did not occupy on the date of promulgation of Brazil’s 1988 Constitution.

 In his speech, Barroso said the Constitution does not contemplate the timeframe criterion to demarcate Indigenous lands.
-According to the minister, the document “guarantees to Indigenous peoples the right to land in the light of their culture, not based on the habits of the dominant society”.
+According to the justice, the document “guarantees to Indigenous peoples the right to land in the light of their culture, not based on the habits of the dominant society”.

 Barroso also said that some criteria should be adopted to prove the connection an Indigenous people has with a territory, such as the permanence of these populations as rural workers, the use of the area for religious rituals and their resistance against invaders.